jk377y/Bootcamp-Challenge-13-Hope-Is-Lost-E-Commerce-Backend/README.md

 <br><br>
 <img src="./images/putRoute.JPG" alt="screenshot of using a PUT route in Insomnia" width=800px>
 <br><br>
-The DELETE route will all you to delete data from the database.
+The DELETE route will allow you to delete data from the database.
 <br><br>
 <img src="./images/deleteRoute.JPG" alt="screenshot of using a DELETE route in Insomnia" width=800px>
 <br><br>